jupyter-book/jupyter-book/_guide/01_overview.md

 The build process in general goes something like this:

 * Fork and clone this repository to your computer.
+[Here's the repo URL on GitHub](https://github.com/choldgraf/textbook-jekyll-template).
 * Put your Jupyter Notebooks in `notebooks/` (they can be in sub-folders)
 * Create a `SUMMARY.md` file in the root of the repository.
-This is defines the structure of your textbook.
+This defines the structure of your textbook.
 * Use `generate_textbook.py` to convert your Jupyter Notebooks into jekyll-ready markdown.
 * Push these changes to GitHub.
 * Tell GitHub you want to build a website from your fork of the repository.
 * That's it!

+See the rest of this guide for more detailed instructions on this process.

 ## Relevant files